 As chief human resources officer, Terry Sheridan leads and manages all aspects of Human Resources (HR) for the Foundation, including the development and implementation of the Foundation’s HR policies, procedures, services, and programs, in both the United States and overseas.
 Prior to joining the Foundation, she was a senior human resources executive with experience in large corporate, small entrepreneurial and global non-profit organizations.
 Terry spent the first part of her career in financial services, with HR management responsibilities at Merrill Lynch, Greenwich Capital Markets and U.S. Trust.
 She transitioned to the non-profit sector in 2003 when she became Director of HR for The Andrew W. Mellon Foundation.
 Prior to joining the Clinton Foundation, she was director of Global HR for ORBIS International, an international NGO with a mission to prevent blindness in the developing world.

-As executive director, Stephanie Streett is the leader of our work at the Clinton Presidential Center where she is responsible for the day-to-day operations of the Center, including the development and implementation of its educational programs, special events, exhibits, and services as well as staff management.
+Stephanie S. Streett is the executive director of the Clinton Foundation.
+In this role she oversees the day-to-day operations of the Clinton Presidential Center, including the development and implementation of its educational programs, special events, exhibits, and services as well as staff management.
 She establishes and cultivates strategic partnerships and cooperative arrangements with state and local governments, the non-profit and private sector, community groups and other organizations.
-Streett serves on the Board of Directors for the Downtown Partnership of Little Rock, Arkansas and the Arkansas Alumni Association.
-She is Chair of the Board of Directors for City Year Little Rock/North Little Rock and is a member of the International Women’s Forum Arkansas.
-During the Clinton Administration, Streett was appointed Assistant to the President and Director of Scheduling.
+Stephanie also serves as the corporate secretary for the Clinton Foundation Board of Directors.
+She is the president of the Arkansas Alumni Association National Board of Directors and is co-chair of the Board of Directors for City Year Little Rock.
+She also serves on the Board of Directors for the Downtown Partnership of Little Rock, Arkansas and is a member of the International Women’s Forum Arkansas.
+During the Clinton Administration, Stephanie was appointed Assistant to the President and Director of Scheduling.
 Previously, she served as a staff member for the United States Senate Committee on the Budget.
-Streett received a B.S. in political science from the University of Arkansas.
-She and her husband Don Erbach reside in Little Rock and have three daughters.
+She received a B.S. in political science from the University of Arkansas.
+Stephanie and her husband Don Erbach reside in Little Rock and have three daughters.

 Dymphna van der Lans